Need to know

-3. Review previous research
+Step 3: Review previous research

 In academic research, from articles to books, it’s common to find a section called a ‘literature review’.
 The purpose of that section is to describe the state of the art in knowledge on the research question that a project has posed.
 It demonstrates that researchers have thoroughly and systematically reviewed the relevant findings of previous studies on their topic, and that they have something novel to contribute.